120 Minutes: 120 Minutes with Matt Pinfield

-120 Minutes made its return to MTV2 on July 31, 2011, at 1 am ET.
+120 Minutes made its return to MTV2 on July 31, 2011, at 1 a.m.
+ET.
 Matt Pinfield reprised his role as the host and the program was formally called 120 Minutes with Matt Pinfield.
 The revived program initially aired on a monthly basis, but returned to a weekly format in late November 2011.
-It aired Fridays 6 am-8 am on MTV2.
+It aired Fridays 6 a.m.–8 a.m. on MTV2.
 In addition to videos and interviews from alternative rock and indie rock artists, the program also featured music from underground hip hop, alternative hip hop, electronica, turntablism, and dubstep artists.
-120 Minutes also aired as a two-minute clip in a series called 120 Seconds which can be seen on MTVhive.com.
+In the revival, viewers could see artists as varied as Beady Eye, The Kills, Mumford & Sons, Alabama Shakes, Death Cab for Cutie, Lupe Fiasco and Grouplove.120 Minutes also aired as a two-minute clip in a series called 120 Seconds which can be seen on MTVhive.com.

-120 Minutes was taken off the MTV2 schedule without announcement.
+120 Minutes was removed from the MTV2 schedule without announcement.
 The last airing was February 1, 2013.
-A two-hour indie block called Artists to Watch took its slot during the same Friday 7AM-9AM ET block.
+A two-hour indie block called Artists to Watch took its slot during the same Friday 7 a.m.–9 a.m.
+ET block.
 However, that program stopped airing as of May 2013.

-As of 2018, MTV's sister channel MTV Classic (formerly called VH1 Classic) airs a similar program with the name 120 Minutes (formerly called "The Alternative") on its Sunday midnight time slot (on which the original show aired).
+As of 2018, MTV's sister channel MTV Classic (formerly called VH1 Classic) airs a similar program with the name 120 Minutes (formerly called "The Alternative") on its Saturday/Sunday and Sunday/Monday midnight time slot (on which the original show aired).
 This version of the show, however, has no host and highlights more well established alternative artists of the 1980s and 1990s; mostly replaying videos that originally aired on MTV.